morepath/more.cerberus/README.rst

 --------------

 If validation fails due to a validation error (a required field is missing, or a field is of the wrong datatype, for instance), you want to show some kind of error message.
-The ``CerberusValidator.load`` method raises the ``more.cerberus.ValidationError`` exception in case of errors.
+The ``load`` function created by ``more.cerberus`` raises the ``more.cerberus.ValidationError`` exception in case of errors.

 This exception object has an ``errors`` attribute with the validation errors.
 You must define an exception view for it, otherwise validation errors are